What makes a traffic jam asks Science sleuths Dr Adam Rutherford and Dr Hannah Fry to investigate everyday mysteries sent in by BBC UK listeners.

 We feature Neal Harwood from the Transport Research Laboratory and BBC technology reporter Jane Wakefield.

 I have often wondered about this phenomenon what makes a traffic jam.

 With the traffic congestion in Phuket simply getting worse and no real road, disciplines are Phuket destroying itself?

-Anyone traveling to Bangkok frequently has witnessed the total gridlock on some days while on other days things are relatively smooth.
+Anyone travelling to Bangkok frequently has witnessed the total gridlock on some days, while things are relatively smooth on other days.

 By delving into the inner workings of telephony with a tale of engineering rivalry, Victorian etiquette, and early otolaryngology.
 Their witnesses are acoustic technologist Nick Zakharov and historian Greg Jenner, author of A Million Years in a Day: A Curious History of Daily Life.

 You may listen to this BBC Discovery broadcast this Sunday at 8:30 am on Phuket Island radio 0nline and on-air at 102.5FM, followed by another programming from the BBC Science in Action technology from Click and hourly BBC International news.